TheOpenSI/RAG/README.md

 ### Gemma Models
 Gemma models have been identified as not supporting system prompts.
 This limitation can affect their flexibility and performance in scenarios where initial context-setting or guidance is crucial for generating appropriate responses.

-### Minstral Models
+### Mistral Models
-Minstral models support system prompts.
+Mistral models support system prompts.
 This feature allows users to define an initial prompt that sets the context or provides specific instructions for the model

 ### Camel Models
-Similar to Minstral, Camel models also support system prompts.
+Similar to Mistral, Camel models also support system prompts.

 ## Useful Resources